-SPECIAL TOPICS IN WOMEN'S/GENDER STUDIES SEMINARS ON VARIOUS TOPICS 4 sh 4 sh gender sch rdisciplinary seminars combine two or more approaches in feminist and/or nolarship, with varying concentrations on significant topics.
-Prerequisites: junio nd two women's/gender studies courses. or 0, INTERNSHIP IN WOMEN'S/GENDER STUDIES research, service and occupational internships focusing on women/gender offered.
-Prerequisites: two Women's/Gender Studies courses and permission of pr.
-1-4 sh
+WGS 371-379.
+SPECIAL TOPICS IN WOMEN'S/GENDER STUDIES

+WGS 461-469.
+SEMINARS ON VARIOUS TOPICS

+These interdisciplinary seminars combine two or more approaches in feminist and/or gender scholarship, with varying concentrations on significant topics.
+Prerequisites: junior standing and two women's/gender studies courses.

+WGS 481.
+INTERNSHIP IN WOMEN'S/GENDER STUDIES

+Teaching, research, service and occupational internships focusing on women/gender issues are offered.
+Prerequisites: two Women's/Gender Studies courses and permission of coordinator.